Mastering the Change Curve

 Facilitator Guide: Order One Guide Per Trainer.

-The comprehensive Facilitator Guide includes everything trainers need to deliver Mastering the Change Curve, including background information, administrative guidelines, a step-by-step workshop outline, optional activities, alternative workshop designs, a Microsoft PowerPoint presentation, CD-ROM, and sample participant materials.
+The comprehensive Facilitator Guide includes everything trainers need to deliver Mastering the Change Curve, including background information, administrative guidelines, a step-by-step workshop outline, optional activities, alternative workshop designs, a Microsoft PowerPoint presentation, and sample participant materials.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.

 The paper version is ideal for facilitators who prefer to oversee scoring and administration of the assessment if you don't know who the participants will be before the class begins, or if your learners do not have easy access to computers.
 It includes pressure-sensitive forms for scoring to aid manual tabulation.